rails/rails/guides/source/layouts_and_rendering.md

 end
 ```

-The lookup order for a `admin/products#index` action will be:
+The lookup order for an `admin/products#index` action will be:

 * `app/views/admin/products/`
 * `app/views/admin/`